 Japanese companies contemplating international M&A activity need to carefully consider the capabilities of the bank they select for an M&A transaction.
-Unlike US companies, which typically have clearly defined targets in advance of appointing a bank to act as advisor, Japanese companies may have a number of potential targets in mind.
-They therefore need an advisor with detailed, comprehensive sector expertise.
+Unlike US companies, which typically have clearly defined targets in advance of appointing a bank to act as an advisor, Japanese companies may have a number of potential targets in mind.
+They, therefore, need an advisor with detailed, comprehensive sector expertise.
 The advisor may play a pivotal role in helping the client to ascertain the merits of each potential target and determine which would best fit their strategic objectives.

 While Japanese companies have become increasingly international in nature, M&A activity in continental Europe, for example, can bring linguistic and cultural challenges given the region’s diversity.
-Clients may therefore need a bank with an on-the-ground presence to help them navigate differences in how business is conducted, manage their expectations and ensure they understand each step of the process.
+Clients may, therefore, need a bank with an on-the-ground presence to help them navigate differences in how business is conducted, manage their expectations and ensure they understand each step of the process.